Law & Order: Filming

-The series was shot on location in New York City and is known for its extensive use of local color.
-The sets were located at Chelsea Piers.
+The series is shot on location in New York City and is known for its extensive use of local color.
+The interior sets were located at Chelsea Piers.
+For the revived version starting with Season 21, sets were reconstructed in Brooklyn.
 In early episodes courtroom scenes were shot at Tweed Courthouse before a courtroom set was built.
+The exterior of the fictional 27th precinct police station was shot outside the New York County Surrogate's on Chambers St, while hospital scenes were filmed at the VA New York Harbour Medical Centre on East 23rd St, and Goldwater Memorial Hospital before its demolition.

 In later seasons, New York City mayors Rudy Giuliani and Michael Bloomberg, attorney William Kunstler and Bronx Congressman José Serrano all appeared on the show as themselves.
 Local personalities also had recurring cameos as fictional characters, such as Donna Hanover and Fran Lebowitz as judges.
 On September 14, 2004, in New York City, a road leading to Pier 62 at Chelsea Piers (where the series was mostly shot) was renamed "Law & Order Way" in tribute to the series.

 Music and sound effects

-The music for Law & Order was composed by veteran composer Mike Post, and was deliberately designed to be minimal to match the abbreviated style of the series.
+The music for Law & Order was composed by veteran composer Mike Post and was deliberately designed to be minimal to match the abbreviated style of the series.
 Post wrote the theme song using electric piano, guitar, and clarinet.
 In addition, scene changes were accompanied by a tone generated by Post.
 He refers to the tone as "The Clang", while Entertainment Weekly critic Ken Tucker has referred to the sound as the "ominous chung CHUNG", actor Dann Florek (in a promo) as the "doink doink", and Richard Belzer as "the Dick Wolf Cash Register Sound".